Each student must have an acoustic piano or digital piano for home practice.

-In the event that a student simply cannot attend their weekly lesson, they are given the option of a video lesson.
+In the event that a student simply cannot attend their weekly lesson, they are given the option of an online lesson or a video lesson.

 Video lessons must be scheduled and recorded in advance of the student‘s actual lesson time.

-This is also a great option if a student must miss a lesson due to weather or illness.
+These are also great options if a student must miss a lesson due to weather or illness.

 Tuition is based on 41 weekly lessons that occur August 1 - May 31.
 Tuition for these lessons has been evenly divided over 10 months to help avoid any confusion.
 Your child will attend 5 lessons some months and 3 lessons other months.
 It varies depending on which day of the week the lesson is scheduled.
 There is an average of 4 lessons per month.
 Instead of charging more for some months and less for others, a set amount is charged.